 IV

-Venendo giù dal Cairngorm
+Venendo giù dal Cairngorm(1)

 Ho guardato giù, gente;

-Ho visto Willie McIntosh
+Ho visto Willie MacIntosh(2)

-Che dava fuoco a Auchindown.
+Che dava a fuoco Auchindown.

 V